Übersetzernetzwerk Terms and Conditions

+4. Rights of the client in case of defects

 (1a.)
 The translator reserves the right to remedy defects.
 The client shall only be entitled to rectification of any possible errors in the translation.
-Defects must be reported in writing within 14 days of receipt of the translation.
+Defects must be reported in writing within 14 days of receipt of the translation by mentioning all mistakes.
 If this does not happen within the period stated, the translation shall be deemed accepted.

 (1b) The specialist translators in das Übersetzernetzwerk undertake to proofread once each translation made.
 This service is included in the price of the translation, but is not a guarantee of a so-called "print-ready" translation.
 However, should this be necessary or desired, the client must specifically point this out and possibly order separate correction/editing.
 This is then associated with additional costs.
 For expressly "urgent translations" this unique proofreading does not take place on account of time constraints.
 In this case, the proofreading is be done by the client.
 All liability claims for "urgent translations" are excluded.

 (2) The right to rectification of errors must be asserted by the client with an exact description of the defect in writing.